 British Champions Day at Ascot closes the curtain on the flat racing season in the UK.
 Several top-class events are scheduled including this race, the highly anticipated British Champion Stakes.
 The incredibly lucrative event is famously the one in which the unbeaten Frankel made his last ever competitive appearance in 2012.

 Dating back to 1877, this race was run at Newmarket until the creation of the British Champions Day in 2011 when it became the country’s most valuable horse race.
-The Epsom Derby has edged ahead in the meantime, although in 2020 the Champion Stakes will again have the biggest prize fund of any British race that year.
+The Epsom Derby has edged ahead in the meantime, although in 2020 and 2021 the Champion Stakes again had the biggest prize fund of any British race that year.

 Champion Stakes Past Winners

 |2018||Cracksman||5/6||John Gosden||Frankie Dettori|

 |2014||Noble Mission||7/1||Jane Cecil||James Doyle|